 What is fostering?

-Fostering is when a person takes on the responsibility of caring for a child that is not their own.
-They will care for the child in their own home for a period of time depending on the child's situation.
+Fostering is when you take on the responsibility of looking after a child or young person that is not your own.
+You will be caring for the child in your home for a period of time depending on the child's situation.